North Dakota Gun Permit: Laws, Cost, Restrictions, & FAQs

 Yes, you must be twenty-one years old for a class one permit and eighteen years old for a class two permit.

-The cost for renewing a gun permit in North Dakota is sixty dollars.
+The cost of renewing a gun permit in North Dakota is sixty dollars.

 States that recognize North Dakota’s pistol permit include Alabama, Indiana, and Montana.